ravenjohn/ravenjohn.github.io/README.md

 <script type="text/javascript">
+  window.onload = function () {

     var capabilities = [
       'zoning out for a whole minute to think about every single possible thing that can happen because of a single thing you said.
 Only to continue thinking again before I sleep.', 'coding a whole project in my mind and typing everything non-stop.'
     ];

     var rand = ~~(Math.random() * 100) % capabilities.length;

-  document.getElementById('capability').textContent = capabilities[rand];;
+    document.getElementById('capability').textContent = capabilities[rand];
+  };
 </script>
 Hallo!
 I'm Raven, an overthinker, capable of <span id="capability"></span>